dekarrin/ictiobus/docs/fishi-usage.md

 the token that was lexed for it, for non-terminal nodes, this is the first token that is part of the grammar construct.
-Note that the token info for the node a hook is producing a value for is always passed to the implementation as its first argument; `$ft` can be used to get the first-tokens of symbols from a production.
+Note that the token info for the node a hook is producing a value for is always passed to the implementation as its first argument; `$ft` can be used to get the first tokens of symbols from the production.

 ### Synthesized vs Inherited Attributes

 Within Ictiobus (and sometimes in FISHI) you may come across the concept of *synthesized* attributes.
-A synthesized attribute is one that is set on the same node as its SDD is called on.
+A synthesized attribute is set on the same node as its SDD is called on.
 Every attribute described in this document so far has been synthesized; in FISHI this is done by assigning to an attribute of the head symbol with `{^}.someAttributeName = ...`.
 For synthesized attributes, arguments to the hook can only be from nodes that are children of the node that the SDD is called on (i.e. symbols from the production).
 Again, this is the only example shown in this document.

 There is also the idea of *inherited* attributes.
-Inherited attributes would be created by setting the value of an attribute in a child node of the one the SDD is running on.
+Inherited attributes are created by setting the value of an attribute in a child node of the one the SDD is running on.
 They can use the values of attributes on sibling nodes and the head note as arguments to the hook.

-A translation scheme defined by a series of SDDs on grammar rules (known formally as an *attribute grammar*) that only define synthesized attributes is known as S-attributed.
+A translation scheme defined by a series of SDDs on grammar rules (known formally as an *attribute grammar*) is referred to as *S-attributed* when all SDDs define attributes that are synthesized.
+Icitobus only officially supports S-attributed translation schemes.
 Despite having some code for handling inherited attributes, Ictiobus does not officially support this and it is poorly tested.
 They should in general not be used.

 ### The IR Attribute